saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 </TabItem>
 </Tabs>

-While building your own testing infrastructure with Selenium Grid might be interesting and fun, maintaining it becomes a huge challenge over time due to the continued releases of new browser versions, browser drivers, operating systems, and mobile devices.
-Large amount of time needs to be invested in order to set up a fine tuned Selenium Grid that supports cross browser, cross platform, and cross device testing.

-Supporting a new browser version in a local Selenium Grid requires a complete verification of its functionality before running your actual tests with it.
-In addition, providing features like video recording, logs, and screenshots, comes with the burden of building a custom test results dashboard, which needs provisioning storage for those files plus an automated archiving strategy.

-With Sauce Labs, using new browser versions, platforms, or mobile devices, is as easy as setting the desired configuration options in your test.

 :::tip
 Use our [Platform Configurator](https://saucelabs.com/platform/platform-configurator) to auto-generate test configuration options in the language of your choice to copy and paste into your source code.
 :::

-By executing your tests on Sauce Labs, aside of getting a solid testing infrastructure, a wide range of features gets added on top, such as:
-- Live debugging, video recording, command tracing, screenshots, and exception highlighting to enable easy debugging on the Sauce Labs [tests results dashboard](/test-results/viewing-test-results/).
-- Sharing test results securely between team members by configuring [users and teams](/basics/acct-team-mgmt-hub/).
-- Understanding how your application renders on every device and operating system by analyzing results from [Front-End Performance Testing](/performance/).
-- Interpreting test results over time and identifying failure patterns across through [Insights](/insights/).
-- Benefitting from the integrations Sauce Labs has with all major [CI/CD platforms](/ci/).

 ## More Information
 * [White Paper: Selenium Grid Build vs. Buy](https://saucelabs.com/resources/white-papers/selenium-grid-build-vs-buy)